11 Dec Arctic Island Kayaking & Sledding

 Dog sledding is an incredible opportunity to experience mountain travel as you have never experienced it before.
 Team members will need to be fit and active.

-You, along with the dogs are an integral part of the team, the dogs will look to you for guidance, support and commitment, you will become the alpha male and need to lead by example.
+You, along with the dogs are an integral part of the team, the dogs will look to you for guidance, support and commitment, you will become the alpha male/female and need to lead by example.

 As a team you will travel through an incredibly beautiful and wild mountain area that stretches between Norway, Finland & Sweden.